Need help? Contact us or call us on

 Medical device - cane for blind people image

-All medical devices – including IVDs, custom-made devices and systems or procedure packs – must be registered with MHRA before they can be placed on the Great Britain market.
+All medical devices, including IVDs, custom-made devices and systems or procedure packs, must be registered with MHRA before they can be placed on the GB market.
+A registration fee is required, more information on registration fees can be found in Section 2.

-NB – Procedure Packs: It is possible under UK and EU legislation[1] to combine medical devices together into a procedure pack.
+It is possible under UK and EU legislation [4] to combine medical devices together into a procedure pack.
 In the retail sector, this is most commonly seen in first aid kits, but it is not limited to this application.
 It is atypical to see the kit/pack as a whole CE/UKCA marked (indeed it is prohibited to do so except in some limited and rare circumstances), but any individual medical device product contained in the kit/pack should be CE/UKCA marked.
-It is therefore necessary to verify each individual component within a kit/pack for compliance; again, the CE/UKCA mark only applies to medical devices, and kits/packs may contain non-medical device products.
+It is therefore necessary to verify each individual component within a kit/pack for compliance.
+The CE/UKCA mark only applies to medical devices, and kits/packs may contain non-medical device products.

 A full list of registration information – Organisation Details (mandatory); Importer Details (if applicable); General Device Details (mandatory); IVD Details (if applicable) – is available from MHRA as an Excel spreadsheet at Manufacturer and Device and Product and Importer Attributes.